iacobson/ecspanse/guides/tutorial.md

     end
   end

+  def run(_event, _frame), do: :ok

   defp found_resource?, do: Enum.random([true, false])
   defp pick_resource, do: Enum.random([Components.Gems, Components.Gold])
 end
 ```

-Here we take advance of the standardized resource approach, and we the system would update the resource amount without caring about the actual resource type.
+Here we take advantage of the standardized resource approach, so the system would update the resource amount without caring about the actual resource type.

 Then we add the new system to the `setup`: